Skip to content

 10:00

-Begin with espresso or filter coffee and a pastry.
-Let the morning start calm rather than “weather-stressed.”
+Begin with an espresso or a filter coffee and a pastry at one of the Old Town’s independent cafés.
+Let the morning start calm and unhurried rather than weather-stressed — you have a whole flexible day ahead and nowhere you must rush to.

 Old Town loop (30 minutes)